• Skip to primary navigation

 And, if nothing else, you get to crown the Christmas Scattergories winner, and the winning team gets bragging rights for a year!
 So, get your pen and pad ready to start creating Christmas Scattergories lists for the next few weeks.

-How to Play Scattergories
+How to Play Christmas Scattergories

 As mentioned, you need to make sure everyone is on the same page when it comes to gameplay.
 There are several ways you can play Christmas Scattergories, so make sure the rules are properly laid out before any action begins.